-- Gentle Giant: She's a sweetheart and constantly shows her affection, unfortunately she doesn't realise how powerful she is.
+- Gentle Giant: She's a sweetheart and constantly shows her affection, unfortunately she doesn't realize how powerful she is.

 - Infinite Supplies: She never runs out of milk.
-A freak milk accident resulted in hundreds of gallons washing away her and her family.
+Case in point, at the end of Chicken in the Bathroom, a freak milk accident resulted in hundreds of gallons of the stuff washing away her and her family.

 - Large Ham: Mainly in Supercow mode.

 - Lethally Stupid: Downplayed, Cow is not stupid, but her naïve nature often unintentionally causes Chicken to be squished (either by her hugs or when she unknowingly sits on Chicken) or trampled on.